 Play it safe by going easy on pop culture references and trends, which easily set time parameters around your piece.
 However, this does not mean that evergreen pages can be left alone for a decade after publication—the occasional update is still necessary to prevent a post’s staleness and to ensure relevance.

 Just because content is evergreen doesn’t mean it’s engaging.
-To boost quality, and thus draw in more readers, think outside of the textbox and incorporate more multimedia.
+Think outside of the textbox and incorporate more multimedia.
 Solid blocks of text are an eyesore and do little to visually engage consumers.

 Consider including images, videos, infographics, quizzes, and other mediums to keep readers engaged and wanting to come back for more.
 Indeed, the Content Marketing Institute reports that 81% of users finds interactive content more attention-grabbing than static content.

 Leave your content undated